-As we know in the year of 2020 Microsoft most probably going to end the Windows 7 support, thus it is a time to move on, right?
-So, there are two options either you upgrade to Windows 10 or prepare your self to experience something new in the form of Linux Distros.
+As we know in the year of 2021 Microsoft most probably going to end the Windows 7 support, thus it is time to move on, right?
+So, there are two options either you upgrade to Windows 10 or prepare yourself to experience something new in the form of Linux Distros.

 Although you can use any Linux desktop environment which gives a familiar interface.
 However, it also important to see what kind of package management it uses and how many software are available for it, for example, Debian or Ubuntu with a wide range of packages.

 Best Linux distro for Windows 7/10 users in 2021

 Well, if you don’t want to invest your money in Windows 10 then think about free and open-source operating Sytems, evolve and stable enough to full fill all daily computing needs.
 Keeping this in mind here we are with some best Linux alternatives to Windows 7 and Windows 10 Operating systems.
 They have a Windows familiar interface and ease of usage for beginners.

 We have chosen Linux Mint because it based on Ubuntu that means the benefit of a wide range of software and above that a familiar Windows 7 interface.
 Both things make it secure and the best Linux distro for Windows users.
 You can use its software manager to install various types of free and open-source on just one click.
 The best thing is its support to a wide range of old and new hardware including drivers.

 Furthermore, as per your system configuration, you can download it with different Linux Desktop environment such as XFCE for low resource computer while Cinnamon for high.
 Don’t’ miss: Install Linux Mint 19 from a bootable USB drive

 System requirements for Linux Mint: